aaugustin/django-sequences/README.rst

 The problem
 ===========

-On PostgreSQL, ``SERIAL`` columns aren't guaranteed to be sequential.
+Django's default, implicit primary keys aren't guaranteed to be sequential.

-If a transaction inserts a row and then is rolled back, the sequence counter isn't rolled back for performance reasons, creating a gap in the sequence.
+If a transaction inserts a row and then is rolled back, the sequence counter isn't rolled back for performance reasons, creating a gap in primary keys.

-Django's default, implicit primary keys are backed by ``SERIAL`` columns.
-Usually they're sequential but this problem can create unexpected gaps.

-This is a problem for some use cases such as accounting.
+This can cause compliance issues for some use cases such as accounting.

+This risk isn't well known.
+Since most transactions succeed, values look sequential.
+Gaps will only be revealed by audits.

 The solution
 ============